UUDigitalHumanitieslab/coloringbook/Readme.md

 On the client side, test subjects just need to run a HTML5 capable browser.
 If you want to serve Coloring Book yourself, you need a system with Docker installed.

 Coloring Book is deployed using Docker Compose.
 It has two deployment modes: `prod` (for production deployment) and `dev` (for local development).
-In `prod` mode, the application is run with a production-safe WSGI-server and the containers log much less (debugging) information compared to `prod` mode.
+In `prod` mode, the application is run with a production-safe WSGI server and the containers log much less (debugging) information compared to `prod` mode.

 For either mode to work, you need to add two configuration files.